twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 Multi-Model ranking allows Community Notes to run multiple ranking algorithms before reconciling the results to assign final note status.
 We use this ability to test new models, refine current approaches and support expanding the Community Notes contributor base.
-We currently run several variations of the matrix facgtorizaiton approach.
+We currently run several variations of the matrix factorization approach.
 Each variation uses the same modeling logic and parameters, but applies the model to different slices of the ratings data.

 - The _Core_ model determines status for notes with most ratings from geographical areas where Community Notes is well established (e.g. the US, where Community Notes has been available for multiple years).
 We refer to established areas as _Core_ areas and areas where Community Notes has recently launched as _Expansion_ areas.
 The Core model includes ratings from users in Core areas on notes where the majority of ratings also came from users in Core areas.
 - The _Expansion_ model runs the same ranking algorithm with the same parameters as the Core model, with the difference that the Expansion model includes all notes with all ratings across Core and Expansion areas.
 - The _ExpansionPlus_ model functions similarity to the _Expansion_ model, extending the reach of Community Notes to additional areas.
 - The _Group_ models operate on smaller segments of the data to specifically improve note ranking in non-English speaking communities.
-Users are assigned to modeling groups (e.g. based on region, country or language) and then we run a separate matrix factorization for each group.
+Users are assigned to modeling groups (e.g. based on region, country, or language) and then we run a separate matrix factorization for each group.
 The matrix factorization includes all ratings from users in the modeling group, but the scoring results only impact notes which were written by a member of the modeling group and have at least 80% of ratings from within the modeling group.
 We initially launched with 12 Group models and plan to monitor and adjust as Community Notes continues to grow.

 In cases where a note is ranked by both the Core and Expansion models the Core model is always authoritative.
 This approach allows us to grow Community Notes as quickly as possible in experimental Expansion areas without the risk of compromising quality in Core areas where Community Notes is well established.